foosel/GitIssueBot/README.md

 ### Configuration

-Configuration of the bot can be done either completely via the command line (see `gitissue-approve --help` for a list of available arguments) or by supplying a configuration file via the `--config` command line argument from which to take the configuration.
+Configuration of the bot can be done either completely via the command line (see `gitissue approve --help` for a list of available arguments) or by supplying a configuration file via the `--config` command line argument from which to take the configuration.